gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-09-13-playing-old-32-bit-ios-games-in-2021.md

 ## Video

-I could capture the attract loop using QuickTime Player but for some reason it the recording crashed whenever a sound was played.
+I could capture the attract loop using QuickTime Player but for some reason the recording crashed whenever a sound was played.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RZSjR4dIykU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+And [here's an Instagram video of me playing the main game](https://www.instagram.com/p/CTwautQAXUp/), albeit quite badly is I'm only using one hand!

 ## Gridrunner

-For some reason Clutch and other decrypting apps don't work with Gridrunner, but maybe that could be installed with [AppSync Unified](https://cydia.akemi.ai/?page/net.angelxwind.appsyncunified)?
-One for another day.
+For some reason Clutch and other decrypting apps don't work with Gridrunner.
+Since then, [somebody was kind enough to create a cracked version and upload it to Internet Archive](https://archive.org/details/gridrunner-ios).